-Sophie works from a photograph but prefers a chat with the person first.
+Sophie works from a photograph but prefers a chat with the person first, either online messaging or in person.
 The paintings take approximately two or three weeks of sketching ideas and painting.
 Regular updates of how the portrait is developing can be sent to the customer.
 Ideas can be incorporated from the customer.
 Before posting or collecting the portrait an image is emailed for approval (with the option of a full refund).

 Contact Sophie Huddlestone directly for commission portrait enquiries.
 Text 07932 606867 Other forms of contact are on the contact page, including a messenger to the artist’s Facebook page Artist Sophie Appleton Huddlestone @SwirlySophArt

 Commission paintings are created with complete confidentiality if requested, otherwise progress images and the finished portrait may appear on Sophie’s website and social media.
 Commission prices on request.